NEXT UP ON this.

 We’re urged to start career planning from almost the moment we learn to talk.
 Think about how many times as a kid you were asked the question: ‘What do you want to be when you grow up?’

 Although you might have stopped answering with ‘pro athlete’ or ‘astronaut’ years ago, the question doesn’t go away as your career progresses.
-It simply morphs into its adult-equivalent, which dominates barbeque and school drop-off conversations: ‘So … what do you do?’
+It simply morphs into its adult-equivalent, which dominates barbecue and school drop-off conversations: ‘So … what do you do?’
 Once you reach your teenage years, the pressure builds up to make a realistic decision – complete with a career plan – to answer the ‘What do you want to do?’ question.

-‘You can do this by looking at the experiences in work and life that your friends and family have, as well as the information you are provided from career expos and during school about different careers,’ Fraser advises.
+‘You can do this by looking at the experiences in work and life that your friends and family have, as well as the information you are provided from career expos and during school about different careers,’ Hahn advises.

-‘It is always beneficial for a student to consider where they would like to go in the next 10 years and use that to make their most immediate decision,’ Fraser adds.
+‘It is always beneficial for a student to consider where they would like to go in the next 10 years and use that to make their most immediate decision,’ Hahn adds.
 ‘Trying to put yourself in the shoes of your 50-year-old self can be very overwhelming and confronting.’

 You’ve probably been given the advice to ‘follow your passion’.
 That can be fabulous if you have a passion for surgery or nanotechnology.
 But we’ve all seen movies about struggling, starving artists and failed sportspeople who didn’t make the team and didn’t have a backup plan.